School of Nursing, Faculty of Health

 Professorial Stream Appointments

-The School of Nursing, Faculty of Health, York University invites highly qualified candidates to apply for a professorial stream tenure-track appointment at the Associate or Full Professor level.
-The successful candidate will be appointed to the position of Associate Director, Undergraduate Education, with Expertise in Health Care Systems and Services, to commence July 1, 2021.
-The position of Associate Director is for a 3-year term with the possibility of renewal.
+The School of Nursing, Faculty of Health, York University invites highly qualified candidates to apply for a professorial stream tenure-track appointment in Primary Health Care Across the Lifespan at the Assistant, Associate or Full Professor level, to commence July 1, 2021.
 Salary will be commensurate with qualifications and experience.
 All York University positions are subject to budgetary approval.

 The successful candidate will join one of Canada’s largest, most comprehensive, top ranked, research focused Schools of Nursing in Canada.
 The School currently offers three pathways toward a Bachelors degree in Nursing (second entry, direct entry, internationally educated), as well as a Masters in Nursing, a Masters for preparation as a Nurse Practitioner, and a PhD in nursing.
 The School is in the midst of significant growth and renewal and enjoys partnerships with world leading healthcare institutions in both Ontario and around the world.

-Candidates must (1) be registered in good standing or eligible for registration with the College of Nurses of Ontario; (2) have a baccalaureate degree in Nursing; (3) have a Master’s degree in Nursing or a related field (Nursing preferred), and (4) have a PhD in Nursing (preferred) or PhD equivalent (i.e. Ed.D) with a substantial record of professional experience in Health Care Systems and Services.
+Candidates must (1) be registered as a Registered Nurse (Extended Class) in good standing or eligible for registration (Extended Class) with the College of Nurses of Ontario; hold current registration and qualifications as a Nurse Practitioner in Ontario (2) have a baccalaureate degree in Nursing; (3) have a Master’s degree in Nursing or a related field (Nursing preferred), and (4) have a PhD or PhD near completion at the time of the appointment in Nursing or other relevant area (Nursing preferred).

-Candidates must provide evidence of research excellence of a recognized international calibre as demonstrated in: the research statement; a record of publications (or forthcoming publications) with significant journals in the field; presentations at major conferences; awards and accolades; and strong recommendations from referees of high standing.
+The successful candidate will be expected to engage in outstanding, innovative, and, as appropriate, externally funded research at the highest level.
+Candidates must provide evidence of research excellence or promise of research excellence of a recognized international calibre as demonstrated in: the research statement; a record of publications (or forthcoming publications) with significant journals in the field; presentations at major conferences; awards and accolades; and strong recommendations from referees of high standing.

 The position will involve graduate teaching and supervision, as well as undergraduate teaching and the successful candidate must be suitable for prompt appointment to the Faculty of Graduate Studies.

-Evidence of excellence in teaching will be provided through: the teaching statement; teaching accomplishments and pedagogical innovations including in high priority areas such as experiential education and technology enhanced learning; teaching evaluations; and strong letters of reference.
+Evidence of excellence or promise of excellence in teaching will be provided through: the teaching statement; teaching accomplishments and pedagogical innovations including in high priority areas such as experiential education and technology enhanced learning; teaching evaluations; and strong letters of reference.

 York University has a policy on Accommodation in Employment for Persons with Disabilities and is committed to working towards a barrier-free workplace and to expanding the accessibility of the workplace to persons with disabilities.
 Candidates who require accommodation during the selection process are invited to contact Dr. Lisa Seto Nielsen, Chair of the Search Committee, School of Nursing, firstname.lastname@example.org.